To Jumpstart Its Economy, China Embraces… Reaganomics?

 Like bullion, gold miners had a particularly gainful February, its best since 1998.
 The NYSE Arca Gold Miners Index rose an impressive 38.7 percent, compared to the 0.4 percent the S&P 500 Index lost in February.
 Year-to-date, production leaders Goldcorp, Newmont Mining and Barrick—which has recently lowered its debt-to-equity ratio—are thriving with prices pushing higher.

 Global growth concerns have also spooked many investors, driving them into gold’s arms.
-This week we learned that the global PMI fell pretty dramatically to a neutral 50.0 reading in February, down from 50.9 in January.
+Last week we learned that the global PMI fell pretty dramatically to a neutral 50.0 reading in February, down from 50.9 in January.
 Anything below 50.0 indicates manufacturing deterioration, and while I hope we don’t cross into that territory, the PMI has been trending downward over the last two years.
 We haven’t seen sub-50 readings since 2012.

 As I’ve discussed many times before, we use PMIs to help forecast global manufacturing conditions three to six months out.
 (I’ve likened the economic indicator to the high beams on your car, with GDP serving as your rearview mirror.)
 That the PMI remains below its three-month moving average doesn’t bode well for commodities or energy in the short-term.
 The weakness underscores the need for global economies to reform their tax systems and relax regulations, as China is attempting to do.